Best Breakfasts for Energy (4:22)

 I love steel-cut oatmeal, with just a touch of honey.
 I load it up with chopped walnuts, some ground flax, and top it off with either sliced bananas or blueberries, depending on my mood.
 Bonus: By adding berries, which are also high in fiber, you also benefit from their protective and restorative antioxidant powers.

 High-fiber foods, like whole grains, fruits, veggies and legumes, fill you up longer and control your blood sugar levels – so there is no spike, and there is no crash.
 Additionally, fiber keeps you regular and boosts colon health.
-A recent study even found that people who consumed a great amount of fiber actually lived longer.

 Going high-fiber, and this applies to all your meals now, makes you feel full and light at the same time.
 Now, that’s a novel idea worth sharing, isn’t it?
 (It'd be selfish not to.)
 That’s how fiber’s designed to work.
 There is no rock in your stomach, not to mention, no room for regret.